rishabhjoshi/rishabhjoshi.github.io.old/projects.md

-I am also currently implementing and testing accuracy of various sensor fusion algorithms which are based on Artificial Neural Networks, Support Vector Machines, Bayesian probabilistic theory as well as Hidden Markov Models and finally those based on Fuzzy Logic and Decision trees.
+I am also currently implementing and testing accuracy of various sensor fusion algorithms which are based on Artificial Neural Networks, Support Vector Machines, Bayesian probabilistic theory, Hidden Markov Models and finally those based on Fuzzy Logic and Decision trees.
 The accuracy of these models will be measured on real-time driving data which will be taken using a simulator built by the team.